-- Α. The Contractor shall furnish all new playground equipment and transportation to the site as located, described, and set forth in the contract plans, specifications, and details.
-This includes new playground equipment to be installed at the Elementary School. - B. The Contractor shall furnish all labor, materials, equipment, and transportation required to install/assemble the play equipment as located, described, and set forth in the contract plans, specifications.
+- Α. The Contractor shall furnish all playground equipment and transportation to the site as located, described and set forth in the contract plans, specifications and details.
+This includes new playground equipment as well as salvaged play equipment to be reinstalled at the Midland Elementary School. - B. The Contractor shall furnish all labor, materials, equipment and transportation required to install/assemble all play equipment as located, described and set forth in the contract plans, specifications and details and in accordance with manufacturer's requirements and recommendations, and as specified herein.